 If you want to keep intruders out of your house, reinforcing your sliding door should definitely be one of the first tasks on your list.
 In this article, I’ll show you my favorite methods that I have been applying successfully for many years now.

 Sliding doors are, without a doubt, one of the weakest points of a house.
 In most cases, the standard lock on them provides no real protection, even novice burglars can easily bypass them.

-Check out this video to have an idea what I’m talking about (the interesting part starts after the first minute):
+Check out this short video to have an idea of what I’m talking about:

 Burglars can get into a house through a sliding glass door in three main ways: